-In Phase 2 of the project, the team plans to evaluate the PV inverter reliabilities for different control and operation strategies and provide lifetime extension recommendations based on the case study of the Mount Holly PV system.
+As future work, the team plans to evaluate the PV inverter reliabilities for different control and operation strategies and provide lifetime extension recommendations based on the Phase 2 case study of the Mount Holly PV system.
 The team will also investigate arc safety and fire resilience for PV and utility energy storage systems to support the development of safe and reliable utility PV and energy storage systems.